-In a year’s time, TrigNO has emerged from the depths of the city’s pool of talented artists, setting the stage for his third project, Rawest4m.
-Upon its release, the rapper/dancer performed at Native Tongues, linked with the city’s hottest producer, Sean Starks, and made the 11th issue of the fastest growing magazine in Columbus, “Fly Paper Magazine.”
+In a year’s time, TrigNO has emerged from the depths of the city’s pool of talented artists, setting the stage for his third project, Rawest 4m.
+Upon its release, the rapper/dancer performed at Native Tongues, linked with the city’s hottest producer, Sean Starks, and made the 11th issue of the fastest growing magazine in Columbus, Fly Paper Magazine.
 Shameless plug, yes, I know.

-TrigNO and his team layed out the promotional red carpet for the release of Rawest 4m and, for what many expected, the quality of the music didn’t disappoint.
+TrigNO and his team laid out the promotional red carpet for the release of Rawest 4m and, for what many expected, the quality of the music didn’t disappoint.
 In fact, the project may have exceeded expectations.
 Its sonic and artistic elements were a vast improvement from TrigNO’s previous project, TrigkNOw TOO.

-On “Roundaway,” TrigNO details the memories of his escapades on Cleveland Ave, playing neighborhood hide-in-seek and skating at “Skate Zone 71.”
+On “Roundaway,” TrigNO details the memories of his escapades on Cleveland Ave, playing neighborhood hide-in-seek and skating at Skate Zone 71.
 Though things have changed, many of the memories of his adolescence still weigh heavily within him.
-It’s what built him into the man he is today and, ultimately, his success as an artist in the city.
+It’s what built him into the man he is today and, ultimately, helped frame his success as an artist in the city.

 Just as TrigNO recounts tales of his succession, he also confronts moments of self-reflection.
 Despite the success he’s garnered, his hunger has never waned.
 There’s no better symbol of TrigNO’s ambitions than on “Liquify,” as TrigNO reflects on his grind from the corners of the city’s music scene.
 “Liquify niggas ain’t solid/Can’t get it if you ain’t … got it.”

-“Finding4Ever” begins with a poem that finds TrigNO confessing his love to his companion; comparing their love to Martin and Gina’s — as well as other empowering black couples 90s era.
-“Found4Ever” focuses on TrigNO’s future soul-child and its potential life experiences.
-He illustrates how he’ll be there to fend for his/her’s independence, safety and love upon its arrival into adolescence and adulthood.
+“Finding4Ever” begins with a poem that finds TrigNO confessing his love to his companion, comparing their love to Martin and Gina’s and other empowering black couples from the 90s era.
+“Found4Ever” focuses on TrigNO’s future soul-child and their potential life experiences.
+He illustrates how he’ll be there to fend for his or her’s independence, safety and love upon the child’s arrival into adolescence and adulthood.

-Rawest4m is by far his best effort, and one that is measurable to any artist’s project this past year.
+Rawest 4m is by far his best effort, and one that is measurable to any artist’s project this past year.
 Heading in to 2018, a lot more eyes will be set on the man of former mystique.